Sound symbolism

-In linguistics, sound symbolism is the resemblance between sound and meaning.
+In linguistics, sound symbolism is the perceptual similarity between speech sounds and concept meanings.
 It is a form of linguistic iconicity.
 For example, the English word ding may sound similar to the actual sound of a bell.

 Linguistic sound may be perceived as similar to not only sounds, but also to other sensory properties, such as size, vision, touch, or smell, or abstract domains, such as emotion or value judgment.
 Such correspondence between linguistic sound and meaning may significantly affect the form of spoken languages.

 History

 Plato and the Cratylus Dialogue

 In Cratylus, Plato has Socrates commenting on the origins and correctness of various names and words.
 When Hermogenes asks if he can provide another hypothesis on how signs come into being (his own is simply 'convention'), Socrates initially suggests that they fit their referents in virtue of the sounds they are made of:

 However, faced by an overwhelming number of counterexamples given by Hermogenes, Socrates has to admit that "my first notions of original names are truly wild and ridiculous".